sydney-machine-learning/quantiledeeplearning/README.md

 Data Exploration and visualisation of crypto dataset(s).

-2. `Very Simple Quantile Regression NN.ipynb`
+2. `Simple Quantile Regression NN.ipynb`

-A workable notebook involving some dataset (Bitcoin), very basic neural network and produces a plot along with some quantile.
+A workable python file involving some dataset (Bitcoin), very basic neural network and produces a plot along with some quantile.
+It can also predict the next value [5th, 25th, 50th, 75th, 95th] percentile, albeit with very low accuracy.
 Note that the code is very raw and no optimisation has been attempted yet.

 3. `data`